-The Target for the Overnight Rate is the main tool used by the Bank of Canada and is also known as the policy interest rate.
-It tells major banks what the average interest rate that the Bank wants to see in the market where they lend each other money overnight.
+The target for the overnight rate is the main tool used by the Bank of Canada and is also known as the policy interest rate.
+It tells major banks what the average interest rate that the Bank of Canada wants to see in the market where they lend each other money overnight.
 (Source: Bank of Canada)

-Open Market Operations (OPO) refers to the purchasing and selling of governments securities in the open market with the intention of contracting or expanding the amount of money in the banking system.
+Open market operations refers to the purchasing and selling of government securities in the open market with the intention of contracting or expanding the amount of money in the banking system.

-The Bank Rate is the interest rate that the Bank of Canada (BoC) charges on one-day loans to financial institutions.
-The Bank Rate is highly related to the overnight rate.
-The Bank Rate is at the top end of the Operating Band.
-For example, if the operating band is between 3 to 3.5 per cent, the Bank Rate would be 3.5 per cent.
-The Bank Rate and the Operating Band are adjusted at the same time.
-The Bank of Canada announces these rate changes according to a calendar of eight fixed days every year.
+The bank rate is the interest rate that the Bank of Canada charges on one-day loans to financial institutions.
+The bank rate is highly related to the overnight rate and is at the top end of the operating band.
+For example, if the operating band is between 3% to 3.5%, the bank rate would be 3.5%.
+The bank rate and the operating band are adjusted at the same time.
+The Bank of Canada announces these rate changes according to a calendar of 8 fixed days each year.
 (Source: Bank of Canada)

-The Prime Rate is a benchmark rate of interest established by commercial banks and is the rate charged for large loans made to their most credit worthy business and industrial customers.
-The prime rate is generally the lowest rate of interest charged by a bank, with other loans calculated as a certain amount "over prime".
+The prime rate is a benchmark rate of interest established by commercial banks and is the rate charged for large loans made to their most credit worthy business and industrial customers.
+The prime rate is generally the lowest rate of interest charged by a bank, with other variable rate loans calculated as a certain amount over prime.